-You’re reading this because there is something in your life that you have an inkling you need to let go.
+You’re reading this because there is something in your life that you have an inkling you need to let go of.
 Whether it’s a job, a relationship, a dream, or a life path, you know you really shouldn’t be involved in it anymore.
 It just doesn’t feel right, but you aren’t sure what to do about it.
+You may be quitting but not failing.

 Having perseverance is a wonderful, necessary quality for success, but it only works efficiently if you also possess the ability to know when it’s time to give it up.

-1. When you are continuing just because you put so much into it.
+1. When you keep going just because you put so much into it.

 It’s okay to acknowledge that you put a lot into it.
 Even if you were all-in and your blood, sweat, and tears are involved, you are hurting yourself if this is the main reason why you won’t give it up now.
 You’re hanging on to the past as if it will somehow affect your present or your future.
 It won’t.
 If you are living in the past, it’s difficult to ever get ahead.
 The truth is that all is not lost because you have gained some life lessons from the experience.